 So, organic consumers see the word organic on the bag, or a logo from an organic certifier, like OMRI Listed and they think voila… pay dirt… this must be good.

 And, worse than that, they think that all organic products are alike, and must be good, quality products and that they can trust them.
 And sadly, nothing can be further from the truth.

-That brings us to the point of this article.
-The good, better, best scale of retail products, and in our case retail organic soil products.
+That brings us to the point of this article; the good, better, best scale of retail products, and in our case retail organic soil products.
 Most of the organic soil products fall into the BETTER category of soil products.
-The Good side of the scale really means BAD, or Cheap, or Crappy, but no store in their right mind would market something as our Crappy line of soil.
+The Good side of the scale really means BAD, or Cheap, but no store in their right mind would market something as our Bad line of soil.
 But they definitely exist.
 Think big box store soil.
 Giant hardware store soil.
 And soils that come from mega-fertilizer companies who also bag soil and try to fake you out because of name brand recognition from colorful shiny bags and ads on tv.

 Now, the BEST Category is easy.
 There’s ONLY one soil company that I believe even fits in this category… Malibu Compost.

-They make farm-made, biodynamic, True Organic and Non-GMO compost on their organic farms from 100% organic dairy cow manure, wood shavings from the forest and the biodynamic preparations 502-507.
+They make farm-made, biodynamic, real organic and Non-GMO compost on their organic farms from 100% organic dairy cow manure, wood shavings from the forest and the biodynamic preparations 502-507.
 They sell the compost as Bu’s Blend Biodynamic Compost,

 What else can we look at to determine what soil to buy?
 First, research the company.
 Check out their website.
 Does it look fake with pictures straight out of Shutterstock?

 Does anyone on the company website look like they actually garden?
 Second, flip over a bag at the nursery and read the ingredients list.
 Do you see a lot of wood?